DanielElam/SET08103-group-project/use-cases/use-case- Most pop capital cities.md

 ### Success End Condition

-A report on... is produced
+A report on the population's of capital cities in the given area is produced

 ### Failed End Condition